You should wear a face covering when leaving the home and may be coming within 6 ft of others, even if you do not have symptoms.

 If you answer yes to one or more questions, you have a higher chance of contracting Coronavirus COVID-19

-Even if you are a carrier of the Coronavirus, it is not always symptomatic as the incubation period can last up to two weeks.
-You might want to take the following steps to contain the spread:
+Even if you are a carrier of the coronavirus, symptoms may not always present themselves, as the incubation period can last up to two weeks and some patients never show symptoms.
+If you are showing signs of coronavirus, take the following steps to mitigate the spread:

-Minimize body secretion, this is a respiratory illness and it is very contagious.
+Minimize spread of body secretion: coronavirus is a respiratory illness and it is highly contagious.
 According to the World Health Organization, wearing a mask is only effective if you also wash your hands frequently.
-While the surgical mask (N95), is the most protective measure; it is in high demand for health workers.
-The CDC specifically does not recommend the use of N95 mask for the public, it is advisable that you use other forms to protect others.
+The CDC specifically does not recommend the use of N95 mask for the public, as they are needed by health care professionals.
+However, it is crucial that you wear another mask or cloth face covering when coming into contact with individuals outside of your household.
+Wearing a face covering is not a replacement for social distancing.

 Contact your state and local public health officials (Department of Health - DOH) immediately.
 Across the country, there are hotlines set up for Coronavirus.
 There are limited Human Resources, however, to answer high-volume calls at peak hours.
 If you have questions, it is generally better to consult with CDC website or the NY Department of Health FAQ website.